 The Optoma EH200ST is a HD display 1080p (1920 x 1080) resolution.

-Offering a 0.49:1 throw ratio will enable you to generate a 100-inch image from a distance of 3.5 feet from the simulator screen which makes this the best short throw projector for a golf simulator.
+Offering a 0.49:1 throw ratio will enable you to generate a 100-inch image from a distance of 3.5 feet from the simulator screen, making this the best short throw projector for a golf simulator.

 With 3000 lumens the projector can operate in bright light while still projecting a bright image.
-It’s like playing golf on your preferred course, only without inclement weather affecting your round.
+It’s like playing golf on your preferred course without inclement weather affecting your round.

 The high contrast ratio of 20,000:1 produces authentic images of brighter white & ultra-rich blacks.

-Connectivity is provided by an HDMI port enabling you to connect to any source with HDMI capability.
+An HDMI port provides connectivity, enabling you to connect to any source with HDMI capability.

-In addition to the HDMI connectivity, you have access to MHL (Mobile High-Definition Link) enabling you to project the display of your mobile device.
+In addition to the HDMI connectivity, you have access to MHL (Mobile High-Definition Link) enabling you to project your mobile device’s display.

-Additional technology includes DLP technology that creates sharp, bright, and colorful images as well as BrilliantColor multi-color processing technology for exceptional contrast ratios.
+Additional technology includes DLP technology that creates sharp, bright, and colorful images and BrilliantColor multi-color processing technology for exceptional contrast ratios.

 Sources such as Blu-ray players and gaming consoles that support 3D will enable you to see 3D images.

-Installation and setup are straightforward, and you will be ready to play golf within minutes.
-For installation, you can either mount it to the ceiling or the floor.
+Installation and setup are straightforward; you will be ready to play golf within minutes.
+You can mount it to the ceiling or the floor for installation.

 Sound is provided through an exceptional integrated 10W speaker system.

 Although there is a lot more physical movement than most video games, virtual golf is technically a type of gaming.
-So, wouldn’t it make sense to use a specifically designed projector to handle gaming?
+So, wouldn’t using a specifically designed projector to handle gaming make sense?